brysonsy/brysonsy.github.io/essays/The-Morality-in-Software-Engineering.md

 ## Ethics in the Context of Software Engineering

 As a software developer it is extremely important to have a devotion to delivering a high quality product for the consumer.
+And in order to create a quality product, being ethical in the creation of the product is of the utmost importance.